Childcare is the care and education provided at any setting (place) in which your child is looked after without you being present. This may be at a:

 The Office for Standards in Education, Children’s Services and Skills (Ofsted) is responsible for checking, registering and inspecting services that care for children and young people.
 Not all childcare settings are required by law to register with Ofsted.

-Registered settings must comply with Government guidance about learning, development and care, and are inspected by Ofsted on a regular basis - you can view the latest Ofsted inspection reports on the GOV.UK website.
+Ofsted registered settings must comply with Government guidance about learning, development and care, and are inspected periodically.

 All childcare staff in Ofsted registered settings have a 'suitable person' check carried out by the Disclosure and Barring Service (DBS).